nikhilmaurya2000/codershub/README.md

-# codershub
+# codershub :facepunch:

 Write programs and contribute.

 # Make your first pull request

 ## Follow the steps below...
-step 1.
+Step 1.
 Fork this repository by clicking on Fork Button above.

-step 2.
+Step 2.
 Type the following commands in Linux terminal or Git Bash in Windows.

 ```
 git clone https://github.com/<your_github_username>/codershub
 ```
+(Makes a clone repository in your local environment)
 ```
 cd codershub
 ```
+(Go to the repository)
-(Now make changes in the above cloned repository.
-And after making changes follow the below commands)
+**Now make changes in the above cloned repository.
+And after making changes follow the commands below.**
 ```
 git add <changed_File_or_Folder_Names>
 ```
+(Adds changes to be "commited")
 ```
 git commit -m "Commit Message"
 ```
+(Commits changes)
 ```
-git push
+git push origin master
 ```
+(Pushes changes to repository)
-(Now enter your username and password if asked)
+Now enter your username and password if asked

-step 3.
+Step 3.
 Now go to https://github.com and visit your forked "codershub" repository.

-step 4.
+Step 4.
 Here, just above the Codes you will see a "Create Pull Request" button.

 This would make a PR to the original repository.
 Follow the on-screen instructions to make a successful PR.